-The agencies that receive funding from the United Way/Community Health Charities campaigns are important partners in our mission; they enable us to provide effective solutions for the most pressing problems facing our friends and neighbors.
+The agencies that receive funding from the United Way/Combined Health Agencies Drive are important partners in our mission; they enable us to provide effective solutions for the most pressing problems facing our friends and neighbors.

 We strive to be the unifying bond that brings our community together and makes it a great place to call home.
 Without our agency partners, none of our work would be possible.
 Together we can create real, lasting change in Lincoln.

 United Way agency partners deliver services to children, individuals and families within our community to help address United Way’s three pillars: Education, Income and Health.
-Community Health Charities of Nebraska offers hope and support to individuals dealing with chronic health conditions.
+Combined Health Agencies Drive of Nebraska offers hope and support to individuals dealing with chronic health conditions.
 Below is a list of all the programs for which we provide financial support.

 United Way Funded Agencies